 The first problem for small firms is current market pricing.
 Many, if not most, eDiscovery vendors have their roots in the per unit commodity pricing days of photocopying and imaging.
 The standard practice for years now has been to charge hundreds of dollars per GB each time data is handled.

 In the early days of litigation support, you simply purchased a product such as Summation or Concordance for a flat fee plus annual maintenance and installed it on your computer.
 With rare exceptions such as Digital WarRoom Pro at $1795/year, this model no longer exists in the world of internet and cloud subscriptions.

-Since the early 2000's, complicated service pricing has prevailed, and each step of the ED process needed to be handled separately by different products and clients had to pay separately for each of those steps. $X per GB for processing, $X per page for OCR, $X per document for near duplicate detection, $X per page for Bates numbers, $X per user and per GB to host and so on.
-And unit pricing for each of those steps were widely different, running from a penny per page for Bates numbering to $500 per GB for hosting.
+Since the early 2000's, complicated service pricing has prevailed, and each step of the eDiscovery process needed to be handled separately by different eDiscovery products and clients had to pay separately for each of those steps. $X per GB for processing, $X per page for OCR, $X per document for near duplicate detection, $X per page for Bates numbers, $X per user and per GB to host and so on.
+And unit pricing for each of those steps was widely different, running from a penny per page for Bates numbering to $500 per GB for hosting.

 Given an 800 GB hard drive (the size of the hard drive of one typical computer), a forensically sound collection of that data set might eventually yield 200 GB of reviewable material.
 Several years ago, a typical eDiscovery company would charge $200 per GB for the processing ($160,000) plus $50 per month per GB ($10,000) and $90 per month per user for the hosting.
 If the case lasted 18 months, this cost alone would have been just under $350,000.00.